High School

 Legal Framework & Basics

-Connecticut law mandates that children aged 5 to just before they turn 18 must either attend public school, private school or homeschool.
+Connecticut law requires that children ages 5 up to just before 18 must attend public school, private school, or homeschool.

 While authorities recommend filing a Notice of Intent to homeschool within about 10 days of starting, this is not legally required.